 “For a baby, sometimes just watching something happen is how they’re learning and exploring,” Kidd explains.
 “But if you kept them in the same place you could drive them to boredom.”

 That’s why many states have laws for daycares that mandate how much time babies can be confined to a crib.
 Not allowing them to explore is not good for their development and leads to baby boredom which will ultimately manifest in general fussiness and crying.
-If a kid is in the same place too long, they might reach out their arms and make grasping motions to give an indication that they want to explore something that interests them.
-But in cases of extreme, prolonged neglect these signs may also simply disappear.
-But that’s unlikely to happen during a long road trip, for instance.
+If a kid is in the same place for too long, they might reach out their arms and make grasping motions to give an indication that they want to explore something that interests them.
+In cases of extreme, prolonged neglect, these signs may also simply disappear.
+But that’s unlikely to happen after a one-off period of confinement and boredom, like a long road trip.

-Happily, because babies have experienced so little of the world, curing their boredom is pretty easy.
+Because babies have experienced so little of the world, curing their boredom is pretty easy.
 It’s just a matter of giving them something that they find new and interesting.
-That said, there are a few guidelines.
+That said, there are a few guidelines for addressing baby boredom.
 For instance, giving a baby a totally new object that has zero context in their life will likely be overwhelming.
 That’s because they prefer objects that are “partially encoded,” explains Kidd.
 “So things like spoons, or measuring cups that stack or bowls.
 Things that they have some background in but they don’t understand fully.”

 Kidd, a mom in her own right, has used this knowledge to develop her own baby boredom hack when traveling with her kid, which she does regularly.
 The trick relies on toys and just a little bit of tape.
 “I take a ziplock bag of cheap toys on the plane,” Kidd explains.
 “And when my son has gone through all the toys I just start randomly tapping them together.
 Now he has a new toy.”